Andreas-Espelund/monitor_mover/readme.md

-# Screen placer for mac
+# Monitor Mover for mac

 ## Why 😡
 Are you tired of doing this every time you connect to a new external monitor to your mac?